 For example, if I need to see an object of 51 cm located at a distance of 26 cm from my eye, I need a FOV of 90°, whereas if I need to see the same object from 60 cm away, my FOV has to be 46°.

-FOV is subjective in the sense that it differs for each species of a living being.
-Similarly, it varies from one device to another.
+The field of view is subjective in that it differs for each type of creature.
+Likewise, it varies from one device to another.

 For example, the combined Field of View of both human eyes is 200 to 220°, whereas that of regular binoculars is 120°.
 That is, if I play a video game with my naked eyes, I would have an advantage over someone using binoculars because I could gather more information about my surroundings than they could.